askeksa/Cinter/README.txt

             Parameter values have descriptive display text.
             Player option to handle the DMA write manually.
             More accurate estimation of precalc time.

+2018-11-18: Re-implemented the synth as a stand-alone VST in Rust.
+            VST builds available for Windows, Mac and Linux.

 ACKNOWLEDGEMENTS